ferdesmello/drake-metaculus/README.md

 ## Overview

-This folder contains code that calculates the [Drake equation](https://en.wikipedia.org/wiki/Drake_equation) using distrbution of estimates (not one point estimates) for the equation parameters, obtaining a distribution (not a point estimate) of the possible number of detectable alien civilizations in our Galaxy.
-This is done using forecast data from the [Metaculus](https://www.metaculus.com/home/) website.
+This folder contains code that calculates the [Drake equation](https://en.wikipedia.org/wiki/Drake_equation) using distributions of estimates (not one-point estimates) for the equation parameters, obtaining a distribution (not a point estimate) of the possible number of detectable alien civilizations in our Galaxy.
+That is done using forecast data from the [Metaculus](https://www.metaculus.com/home/) website.

 ## Running instructions